 Deloitte’s 2018 Global Chief Audit Executive research survey, The innovation imperative, Forging Internal Audit’s path to greater impact and influence, surveyed 1,100 internal audit leaders in 40 countries.
 This makes interesting reading to see what some of the high impact functions are doing with regards to agile methods and robotic process automation (RPA) for many repetitive tasks.

 At the same time there is still work to be done by some internal audit functions to address key areas such as impact and influence.
 Only 40% of audit leaders believe they have a strong impact and influence, an improvement on the 2016 Deloitte survey (28%).
 There is lots that internal audit can and should be doing, starting with communication – talk to stakeholders, raise awareness of internal audit and show how they can help the organisation.
-Recommendations include looking at how internal audit can develop and improving day-to-day working relationships.
+I would also recommend include looking at how internal audit can develop and improve day-to-day working relationships.
 Other questions worth asking are: are stakeholders involved in the audit planning process to understand their concerns and key risks to the business?; and, is internal audit taking a strategic approach to evolve ahead of the wider organisation to ensure it can fulfil its purpose stay relevant and deliver insight?

 Of those surveyed, 37% cite missing skills as presenting a key challenge which may be reflected in the resourcing mix of internal audit functions with the use of co sourcing (36%), occasional use of external resources (25%), guest auditors (19%) and outsourcing (19%).
 Through the rich source of external expertise utilised there is the opportunity for the in-house internal audit team to work with them, learn and build up their skills and knowledge.
 Also, through appraisal processes, is training and development identified and carried out to fill some of the missing skills gaps?
 What about the opportunity for secondments both into and out of internal audit to develop a wider perspective and greater understanding of the organisation, create a visible personal profile with the function/organisation and establish key contacts with senior managers and leaders?